nodejs/abi-stable-node/napi_js_data.md

 #### Description
 This API is used to convert from C++ doubles to JavaScript Number.

-JavaScript Number type is described in [Section 6.1.6](https://tc39.github.io/ecma262/#sec-ecmascript-language-types-number-type) of the ECMAScript Language Specification.
+The JavaScript Number type is described in [Section 6.1.6](https://tc39.github.io/ecma262/#sec-ecmascript-language-types-number-type) of the ECMAScript Language Specification.

 ### *napi_create_object*